 I started with a straw hat that I had purchased to walk around the desert with; the decorative holes were begging for sewable LED's.

-I also experimented with where I might want to place a micro-bit and battery pack
+I also experimented with where I might want to place a micro-bit

 so it would be comfortable and secure inside the hat.
 The microbit would be used to control the lights using code.